Legal

 - Some 16-18 year olds may sign up directly to find a tutor for their own studies.
 We can't fully age-verify a magic-link email at signup.

 Where children are referenced in user-generated content, we treat that data with the same protections as any other personal data.
-We've designed the platform with the ICO's Age-Appropriate Design Code principles in mind: data minimisation, default- private profiles for non-tutor accounts, no profiling for advertising, no nudging patterns, no behavioural retargeting.
+We've designed the platform with the ICO's Age-Appropriate Design Code principles in mind: data minimisation, default- private profiles for non-tutor accounts, no profiling for advertising, no nudging patterns.
+We don't use your data for behavioural advertising, retargeting, or cross-site profiles.
+We do capture engagement signals on Tutorperch itself (time spent on the page, scroll depth, outbound clicks) to understand which content works; see the in-product event log row in the retention schedule.

 Parents and guardians remain responsible for the safety of any child during off- platform lessons.
 We don't run lessons; once a tutor's contact details are unlocked, the tutoring relationship is between the tutor and the family, off-platform.